rasheeqm/uotthack7strawhats/README.md

 # uotthack7strawhats
 # Affordable Nutritional Meal Planning AI

-A real-time AI dietician at your fingertips that creates personalized, budget-friendly meal plans and grocery lists.
+A real-time multi-agent AI dietician, meal planner, and shopper at your fingertips that creates personalized, budget-friendly meal plans and grocery lists.

 ## Overview